Skip to main content

 Read more here.

 by Mary Venuto University of Kentucky’s undergraduate literary arts journal, Shale, earned an honorable mention from the 2013-2014 Sigma Tau Delta Outstanding Literary Arts Journal awards.
 Shale is an on-campus literary journal that features poetry, fiction, creative non-fiction, world language pieces and art submitted by UK students.
 The journal is partnered with the English Department, Writing Center, and the Department of Modern and Classical Languages, Literatures, and Cultures.
 Shale staff submitted the spring 2013 issue to the annual Outstanding Literary Arts Journal contest.
-Katie Cross, president of the local chapter of Sigma Tau Delta and Co-Editor-in-Chief of Shale, will be presenting a collection
+Katie Cross, president of the local chapter of Sigma Tau Delta and Co-Editor-in-Chief

 by Derrick Meads